Alice Capsey: Domestic career

 In 2021, Capsey played for Oval Invincibles in The Hundred.
 She scored a half-century at Lord's with 59 off 41 balls in her second game for the Invincibles and received the Match Hero award.
 Capsey won The Hundred with Oval Invincibles in 2021 and also finished the competition ranked third in the MVP Rankings.
 She continued her form into the Charlotte Edwards Cup, scoring 61 in the South East Stars victory over Southern Vipers and taking 2 wickets.
 Capsey top-scored with 40* in the final against the Northern Diamonds to help her side win the tournament, and also received the Player of the Match Award.
 Overall, she was the fourth-highest run-scorer in the competition, with 203 runs, as well as taking 7 wickets.
 She also scored 142 runs in the Rachael Heyhoe Flint Trophy, with a high score of 78, made against Lightning.
 At the end of the season, Capsey was voted as the inaugural PCA Women's Young Player of the Year for her performances.
 Capsey also signed a professional contract with South East Stars at the end of the season.
 In 2022, she played nine matches for South East Stars, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy, with her top performance coming against Sunrisers, where she scored 64*.
 She also again won The Hundred, with Oval Invincibles, scoring 118 runs and taking 8 wickets.

+In December 2022, she was shortlisted for that year's BBC Young Sports Personality of the Year Award.

+For South East Stars in 2023, she took 6/28 against Western Storm in the Rachael Heyhoe Flint Trophy, as well as making one half-century in the Charlotte Edwards Cup and one half-century for Oval Invincibles in The Hundred.

+T20 Franchise career

 In September 2022, she signed for Melbourne Stars for the 2022–23 Women's Big Bash League season.
 She was ever-present for the side that season, and was the side's second-highest run-scorer, with 259 runs at an average of 25.90, as well as taking 9 wickets.
 Against Hobart Hurricanes, Capsey made her Twenty20 high score, with 80* to see her team to a four wicket victory.

-In December 2022, she was shortlisted for that year's BBC Young Sports Personality of the Year Award.
+In February 2023, she was bought by Delhi Capitals ahead of the inaugural season of the Women's Premier League for INR 75 Lakh (USD 91,000).
+She played eight matches for the side as they reached the final of the tournament, scoring 159 runs and taking 6 wickets.
+She was Player of the Match in her side's final group stage match, scoring 34 runs and taking 3/26 from her four overs.
+She also remained with Melbourne Stars for the 2023–24 Women's Big Bash League season, scoring 283 runs including one half-century, and taking eight wickets.